Frequently Asked Questions

 Please note: to be considered for a teaching position at a KIPP school, you must have legal authorization to work in the United States.

-• KIPP school leader candidates must possess the unyielding belief in every child’s potential to succeed in top-quality high schools, colleges, and in the competitive world beyond.
+• KIPP principal candidates must possess the unyielding belief in every child’s potential to succeed in top-quality high schools, colleges, and in the competitive world beyond.

 Additionally, all candidates should have: